eclipse-basyx/basyx-python-sdk/CONTRIBUTING.md

 - We run the developed unittests and aim for a code coverage of at least 80%.
 - We perform static code analysis for type-checking and codestyle, not just in the code itself, but also in codeblocks that are inside docstrings and the `README.md`.
+- We apply a set of [ruff](https://docs.astral.sh/ruff/) linter rules (see [ruff.toml](ruff.toml)) to ensure a certain codestyle and prevent issues / bad practices to arise.
 - We check that the automatically generated developer documentation compiles.
 - We check that the Python Versions we support match between the different subprojects in the monorepository and are not End of Life.